How Do Wood Engravings Differ From Woodcuts?

 Woodcut is a traditional printmaking technique that originated in China during the Tang Dynasty (618-907 AD) and later spread to Europe in the 14th century.
 It involves carving an image onto a wooden block and then using ink to transfer the image onto paper or fabric.
 Woodcuts have a unique and distinctive look that sets them apart from other forms of printmaking.
 In this section, we will explore the key features that make woodcuts so special.

-See also How To Clean Wooden Brush?
+See also How To Clean A Wood Door?

 1. Bold and Graphic Style